shoshi3726/weather-mission/README.md

 # weather-mission
-Interfacing to the open weather API and creating a WEB page of cities and their weather
+Interfacing to the open weather API, and creating a web page of cities and their weather